Migrants Helped Save My Life: Denying Them Healthcare Hurts Us All

 This exact same time three years ago, my father died from pneumonia (one of the diseases that I survived) in the very same hospital in which I was treated.
 He died partly because his emergency heart surgery was delayed for two weeks due to a shortage of nurses.
 As my family personally discovered, the crisis in the NHS is real: cuts, lack of resources, and pressure on staff cause suffering and irrevocable loss.

 When my father was dying, he was looked after by medical staff from all over the world.
 His surgeons were Italian, his nurses Indian.
 A staff member from Germany comforted my mum, brother and I as we sat around my father’s bedside, listening to his breathing as it became slower, shallower, and finally, stopped.
-Similarly, during my own hospital stay, medics from Greece, Hungary, and the Caribbean worked alongside British staff to carry out my platelet transfusions, screen me for suspected Ebola, and administer injections into my stomach.
+Similarly, during my own hospital stay, medics from Greece, Hungary, and the Caribbean worked alongside British staff to carry out my platelet transfusions, screen me for suspected Ebola, and administer injections into my stomach, and prepare to shock my heart back into action.
 Cleaners from Nigeria kept the ward germ-free while catering staff from the Philippines cajoled me into eating when I was finally a little better.
 (Incidentally, during my stay, the lentil soup – the only thing that I could bear to eat – was removed from the menu due to budget cuts).

 International workers – migrants – have helped make the NHS, and it cannot survive without them.
 Yet despite severe staff shortages, until recently the Home Office has been refusing to renew the visas of the many international medical workers within the NHS who provide care to those in need.
 It was only one month ago that Theresa May’s government finally agreed to relax immigration rules to allow more doctors and nurses – who are ready and willing to contribute their skills and experience in aid of others – to come to the UK to work.
 An earlier government cap on skilled migration had meant that over 2,360 visa applications from foreign, non-EU doctors were refused in a five-month period earlier this year.